 Not All Naps Are Created Equal

 The Spanish are well known for the siesta, a traditional afternoon nap that dates back thousands of years.
-Now, it is not reserved for Spain but practiced in Italy, Greece, Mexico, and the Philippines, too.
+Now, it is not reserved for Spain but practised in Italy, Greece, Mexico and the Philippines, too.
 In Japan they have a very different cultural attitude to napping.
-Inemuri is the concept of "sleeping while being present," which means it is acceptable to fall asleep anywhere, such as at your desk or when commuting.
-The understanding is that sleeping is an indication that you’ve worked hard, rather than in places like the U.K. where it would mean you were lazy.
+Inemuri is the concept of 'sleeping while being present', which means it is acceptable to fall asleep anywhere, such as at your desk or when commuting.
+The understanding is that sleeping is an indication that you’ve worked hard, rather than in places like the UK where it would mean you were lazy.

 Okay, But What's A Doona?

 The names we give our bedcovers vary from place to place too.
 A Japanese bedcover is called a kakebuton and is similar to an American comforter but not a duvet (a comforter is a single-piece, quilted blanket whereas a duvet comes in two pieces: an insert and a cover).
 For the most part, people use words like duvet, bedding, comforter and linens interchangeably – except in Australia.
 There, a duvet is a doona and bedsheets are Manchester.
 Naturally.

 (This is because the majority of the cotton used in bedding in Australia originated in Manchester, England and doona was a brand name.)

 In many parts of Europe it’s rare these days for people to use a top sheet unless it’s in a hotel.
 Instead, many use a single duvet or just sheets for warmer climates.
 In northern Europe, it is also commonplace to have one bed but two duvets (or even two mattresses) so that you’re not automatically woken up every time someone moves in your shared bed.
 Not a bad idea!